pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 }
 ```

+Dependency injection container needs to be able to provider `IServiceScopeFactory` implementation which clients would use to create scopes.
-So service scope is a service provider that guarantess that all services created using it would be disposed with scope being disposed.
+Service scope is just a service provider that guarantees that all services created using it would be disposed with scope being disposed.

 After implementing lifetime support service provider class grew quite a bit: